Stuttering help

 If you go thinking, "Yeah, but I don't have a passion.
 I don't have a skill that I want to develop.
 I really don't know what I want to do with my life."

 Well, that's a separate topic.
-The short answer - I would recommend getting up at 5:00 a.m. (or let's say 5:30 which I like better :)) You'll have this free time before the day starts, and you'll need to do something.
-You'll do something that you like.
-Which is a good indication of your true passion or passions.
+The short answer: I recommend getting up early—say, around 5:00 or 5:30 a.m., or whatever time works best for you.
+This gives you free time before the day starts, and you'll naturally gravitate toward doing something you enjoy.
+That’s often a good indicator of your true passion or passions.

 I recommend a couple resources that can help you actually do it:

 3) Face your fears.
-It's a very complicated feeling.
-You feel the satisfaction of the fact that you faced your fear and did it.
-But you feel the negativity and embarrassment because you were not able to say it the way you wanted to say it.
+It's a complex feeling.
+On one hand, you feel satisfaction from facing your fear and doing it.
+On the other hand, you might feel negativity or embarrassment because it didn’t come out the way you wanted.

-I'm always telling myself, "Yes, I did it awkwardly, maybe someone was laughing, maybe someone made fun of me, but I did what I wanted to do.
-I did what I felt was right to do."
+I always remind myself, 'Yes, I did it awkwardly.
+Maybe someone laughed or made fun of me, but I did what I wanted.
+I did what felt right.'

-This way you build a different scale of values, a new scale of how you assess that experience.
-How you feel about that experience.
-You redefine the rules of the game by introducing different rules.
+By doing this, you create a new scale of values—redefining how you assess and feel about that experience.
+You rewrite the rules of the game by introducing your own.

 We bring focus from the shame to the things that elevate our self-esteem.
 Because again the core of the stuttering iceberg is avoidance.
 It's not only the physical avoidance: avoidance of certain words, sounds, speaking interactions.
 It's a broader avoidance.
 So we don't want let stuttering, that avoidance dominate.
 We don't want it to be there.
 By facing the fear of speaking we interfere into the land of stuttering, conquer it, overcome it this way.